The climate around marijuana and its many uses is rapidly changing around the world.

 Under Alaska law, the two types of CBD Oil are treated slightly differently.

 Under the Agricultural Act of 2014, industrial hemp is supposed to be grown locally in Alaska under a pilot program.
-However, as of 2018, no programs have been implemented.
 Technically, any CBD oils sold in Alaska need to be produced by the state’s industrial hemp pilot program, but no such programs exist.

 As a result of this strange legal situation, any CBD oil sold in a store is not entirely legal; however, almost nobody is enforcing it.